MARTIMM/gtk-glade/README.md

 * [x] Add css files
 * [ ] Add theme styling
 * [ ] Add animation
-* [ ] Add an interface tester so it can be tested using prove.
+* [x] Add an interface tester so it can be tested using prove.
 Only the callbacks can be tested.
-This might be implemented by adding a layer of a state engine using e.g. Tinky or Tinky::Hash.
+However, it cannot be used to test stuff on Travis-ci or Appveyor.
+* [ ] Documentation.

 # Versions of involved software